sparcityeu/GenTensor/README.md

 	-r random_seed : seed for randomness
 	-o outfile : to print out the generated tensor
-	-h print_header : to print the header names for the output values -p print_debug : to print at some main steps for debugging
+	-h print_header : to print the header names for the output values -p print_debug : to print at some main steps for debugging -w write_tensor : to write the generated tensor into a file

 An example run command will be like the following: